 Big Switch Is About to Get Bigger

-Big Switch Networks gave SDNCentral a preview of executive appointments that they will be announcing formally tomorrow, and gave us permission to make this available to our readership prior to the release going on the wire.
+Big Switch Networks gave SDxCentral a preview of executive appointments that they will be announcing formally tomorrow, and gave us permission to make this available to our readership prior to the release going on the wire.